When it comes to tropical oils, coconut gets all of the attention.

 Commercial palm oil is often harshly and rapidly extracted using questionable chemical solvents, then further refined and deodorized.
-Although convenient for output- and dollar-focused companies these practices deplete nutrients and compromise the integrity of the incredible raw palm fruits.
-Some palm oils are even used as a base for hydrogenation, completely ruining the beautiful, healthy fat.
+This process is very similar to the processing of canola oil.
+Although convenient for output and profit-focused companies, these practices deplete nutrients and compromise the integrity of the oil.
+Some palm oil is even used as a base for hydrogenation, completely ruining the beautiful, healthy fat.

 Take a Stand for Sustainable Red Palm Oil

-As consumers we have the opportunity to protect precious red palm oil in its natural form by sourcing red palm oils that are RSPO certified and traditionally made, such as the sustainable red palm oil made by Jungle Products.
+As consumers, we have the opportunity to protect precious red palm oil in its natural form by sourcing red palm oils that are RSPO certified and traditionally made, such as this quality brand of sustainable red palm oil.

 By seeking out companies that work with local communities to bring sustainable and pure red palm oil into our kitchens and homes, we are not only able to experience the many health benefits that red palm oil has to offer, but are also preserving the art of a cherished traditional food so that it too can be passed on for generations to come.

-Red Palm Oil: A Daily Dose of Vitamins from A Cooking Oil by Bruce Fife, ND
+The Palm Oil Miracle by Bruce Fife, ND